Who Must Return Funds?

 Partial Return of Funds

-After filing a report, providers that have PRF payments that cannot be expended on allowable expenses or lost revenues attributable to coronavirus, must return any unused funds from the corresponding Payment Received Period to the federal government, as explained in the Post-Payment Notice of Reporting Requirements (PDF - 232 KB) (June 11, 2021).
+After filing a report, providers that have PRF or ARP Rural payments that cannot be expended on allowable expenses or lost revenues attributable to coronavirus, must return any unused funds from the corresponding Payment Received Period to the federal government, as explained in the Post-Payment Notice of Reporting Requirements (PDF - 176 KB) (October 27, 2022).

 |Period||Payment Received Period||Period of Availability|

 |Period 1||April 10, 2020 to June 30, 2020||January 1, 2020 to June 30, 2021|

 |Period 2||July 1, 2020 to December 31, 2020||January 1, 2020 to December 31, 2021|

 |Period 3||January 1, 2021 to June 30, 2021||January 1, 2020 to June 30, 2022|

 |Period 4||July 1, 2021 to December 31, 2021||January 1, 2020 to December 31, 2022|

 |Period 5||January 1, 2022 to June 30, 2022||January 1, 2020 to June 30, 2023|

 |Period 6||July 1, 2022, to December 31, 2022||January 1, 2020, to December 31, 2023|